Siemstress/backend/README.md

 ## How to Use

-1. 1
+1. Download project using git or github zip
-2. 2
+2. Run `npm i`
-3. 3
+3. Run `npm start`

 ## What we Learned

 How to find any Ubuntu/Debian system information interfacing with the kernel directly through /proc/.

+The Difficulties of running on caffine alone.

+No matter how much frontend you know, there is always going to be complications.

 ## Technologies Used